-Students should have opportunities in Units 1 and 2 to experience and respond to the types of assessment and language they will encounter in Units 3 and 4.
+Students should have opportunities in Units 1 and 2 to experience the types of assessment they will encounter in Units 3 and 4.
 Students should be provided with opportunities to respond:

 - in different contexts, for different purposes and audiences - in different modes, including written, spoken/signed and/or multimodal - under supervised conditions to a seen or unseen question/task.